 Koan 152

 Enlightenment is simple: one is one with the light.
-Yet, it seems very complicated to the unenlightened who can’t agree on what it is.
+But it’s complicated by the unenlightened who can’t agree on what it is.

 Koan 165